inductiva/meshnets/README.md

 ## Data

-The first thing that it is required to train neural networks is obviously data.
+The first thing that is required to train neural networks is obviously data.
 If you have your own dataset, great!!
 You only need to make sure that it obeys the following structure:

 ```
 .